News & Insight

 Our Foundation directors and advisory team includes representatives from drug and alcohol research, health, education, community and business.

-FOUNDATION: DIRECTORS & ADVISORY BOARD
+FOUNDATION: DIRECTORS & ADVISORS

 Ralph Kelly is the father of Thomas.
 Initially with the support of a friend and then as CEO of the Thomas Kelly Youth Foundation, Ralph has pro-actively campaigned for behavioral change in the community, social support for victims of violence as well as violence protection.
 This has resulted in the provision of Take Kare Safe Spaces in the Sydney CBD, a Financial Hardship Victim Support program through the Department of Justice and a soon to be implemented UNSW research study of the Safe Space programs.
 Read More

 Ian Penman has had a long and successful career in the IT industry including 18 years with IBM in Australia, the US and Europe, before spending 15 years heading up Compaq Computer Corporation in Australia and at Volante, a publicly listed company.
 Ian brings a wealth of international and domestic experience including 16 years as CEO and a proven track record of strategic corporate development.
 Read More

 Simon McGrath brings a wealth of experience in strategic development and management of corporate and organisational growth as well as excellent input into our Take Kare initiatives.
 Simon is currently the Chief Operating Officer of Accor Hotels – Pacific.
 He currently oversees the operation of 250 hotels, employing over 11,000 employees with annual revenue of over 1.6 billion.
 He has extensive experience in the development and implementation of strategic initiatives and driving performance measures.
 Read More